Cincinnati's Swifton Center

 Cincinnati, Ohio

-A 3-level (150,000 square foot), Cincinnati-based Rollman & Sons anchored the south end of the facility.
+The new mall covered approximately 486,000 leasable square feet and housed forty-seven stores and services.
+A 3-level (150,000 square foot) Rollman's anchored the south end of the facility.
 Charter stores included Max's Gentry Shops, Franklin Simon, Lillian's, The Cotton Shops, National Shirt Shops, Loft's Candies, Pennington's Cafeteria, Rogers Toy Shop and Squires, Incorporated.

 Major inline stores at SWIFTON CENTER were a (19,300 square foot) Kroger supermarket, (19,300 square foot) Liberal supermarket, (8,000 square foot) Walgreen Drug, (27,000 square foot) S.S.
 Kresge 5 & 10 and 2-level (47,800 square foot) G.C.
 Murphy 5 & 10.
 The Mall Level included a kiddie amusement area that had a mini-merry-go-round, mini ferris wheel, boat ride and teeter-copter.
 The main shopping concourse, and six entry halls, were named after United States presidents.

-On the Langdon -or Lower- Level of the mall were a Pasquale's Pizza Carry-Out, Hill's Barber Shop, Juvenile Furniture and Slenderama Salon.
-A fallout shelter could accommodate also 10,000 people.
+On the Langdon Level (or Lower Floor) were a Pasquale's Pizza Carry-Out, Hill's Barber Shop, Juvenile Furniture and Slenderama Salon.
+A fallout shelter could accommodate 10,000 people.
 Eventually, there were a State (liquor) Store, Social Security Administration office and practices for several dentists and physicians.

 Rollman's SWIFTON CENTER store was shuttered after only 4 years in business.
-Cincinnati-based Mabley & Carew renovated the building and opened on November 21, 1960, as the the chain's second branch location.
+Cincinnati-based Mabley & Carew renovated the building and opened, on November 21, 1960, as that chain's second branch.
 This store was rebranded by Dayton-based Elder-Beerman on August 10, 1978.

 By the early 1970s, SWIFTON CENTER had been outpositioned by newer and larger shopping centers in its vicinity.
 These included TRI-COUNTY CENTER (1960) {6.9 miles north, in Springdale}, KENWOOD MALL (1966) {4.5 miles northeast, in Hamilton County} and WESTERN WOODS MALL (1966) {9 miles west, in Hamilton County and Cincinnati}.